Jesse English: Broncos de Reynosa

-He began 2013 with Reynosa of the Mexican League.
+English began 2013 with the Broncos de Reynosa of the Mexican League.

 EDA Rhinos

-He pitched in 25 games for Reynosa before signing with the EDA Rhinos of the Chinese Professional Baseball League.
+English pitched in 25 games for Reynosa before signing with the EDA Rhinos of the Chinese Professional Baseball League.
 He appeared in only 2 games before being released.

-Second stint with Bluefish
+Bridgeport Bluefish (second stint)

-On July 15, he re-signed with Bridgeport.
+On July 15, 2013, English re-signed with Bridgeport.

 Sioux City Explorers

 English signed with the Sioux City Explorers of the American Association of Independent Professional Baseball and played for them during the 2014 season.

 Post-playing career

-Jesse English is currently listed as baseball coach at Rancho Buena Vista High School in Vista, CA, where he graduated from.
+English is currently listed as baseball coach at Rancho Buena Vista High School in Vista, California, where he graduated from.